Pulover/PuloversMacroCreator/Documentation/Preview.md

 Keeps this window on top.
 This may be used to watch code creation during Recording.

+### Edit Script

-### Edit Script**: Exports the current preview to a script in the Temp folder and opens it in the default editor. **Note
+Exports the current preview to a script in the Temp folder and opens it in the default editor.

-This feature is only meant as a quick export function.
+**Note**: This feature is only meant as a quick export function.
 PMC is not designed to be an AHK script editor.

 ### Dock/Undock